 All attempts at protection have been unsuccessful, including a total protection attempt in 1979 but quickly canceled due to a procedural error.

-The Marquizaat during the 19th century, before the construction of neo-Gothic buildings.
+The Marquizaat during the 19th century, before the construction of neo-Gothic buildings

 When we apprehend the castle across the park, the castle still knows hiding among the vegetation.
 And suddenly, his impressive